joncardasis/cocoapods-user-defined-build-types/README.md

 For even more detailed logging, the development flag can be set in your terminal env: `export CP_DEV=1`.

 ## How
-**CP 1.8.4** | By overriding `Pod::Podfile::TargetDefinition`'s `build_type` function (from cocoapods-core) to return the specifed linking (static/dynamic) and packing (library/framework), we can change how Cococpods builts specific dependencies.
+By overriding `Pod::Podfile::TargetDefinition`'s `build_type` function (from cocoapods-core) to return the specifed linking (static/dynamic) and packing (library/framework), we can change how Cococpods builts specific dependencies.
 Currently in core, there is support for multiple build type but the use_frameworks! directive is the only way to enable framework builds, and it is an all-or-nothing approach.

 ## License
 Available under the MIT license.
 See the LICENSE file for more info.